-- 1) Shutdown the main power by using the main disconnect means, - 2) Push the emergency button and lock it in closed position, - 3) Turn the power back on by using the main disconnect means.
+1) Shutdown the main power by using the main disconnect means,

+2) Pull the emergency handle and lock it in closed position,

+3) Turn the power back on by using the main disconnect means.

 SEQUENTIAL START

 In case of a multiple pump application, it may be necessary to delay the automatic (pressure drop) starting of each motor to prevent simultaneous starting of all motors.